Lepa (ship): Traditions

 In the Philippines and Malaysia, there are usually no rituals involved in the making or the launching of the lepa, probably a result of the higher level of Islamization of indigenous Sama beliefs.
 In eastern Indonesia however, prayers and rituals are associated with the joining of the keel with the bow and stern blocks, and the drilling of the mast post (the "navel" of the ship).
 After the latter, the boat is launched for the first time, and symbolically becomes the child of the boat owner.

 In the nomadic past of the Sama Dilaut, before a young man was to be married, his family would build or buy him a lepa, so he and his wife could live as an independent fishing unit.
 Upon his death, his lepa would be disassembled and served as his coffin for burial.

 Before undertaking long or dangerous journeys, lepa are often blessed with magic spells (haligmun) by the village shaman.
 These include spells that supposedly makes them invisible to pirates or deflect bullets.
 Sama-Bajau also sometimes make a pledge (magjanji) to God (Tuhan) or to ancestor spirits (umboh) in a crisis at sea, or when a boat fails to return home.
 When the boat is safe, the pledge is paid by a thanksgiving feast called the magmaulud or magbajanji.

-Regatta Lepa
+Celebrations

-Regatta Lepa is an annual boat festival in Semporna, Malaysia, celebrating the boat-building tradition of the Sama-Bajau communities in Sabah.
+Regatta Lepa is an annual boat festival in Semporna, Malaysia, celebrating the boatbuilding tradition of the Sama-Bajau communities in Sabah.
+Starting from 2019, Philippines start to introduce Lepa Festival as part of the celebrations for 46th Kamahardikaan Sin Tawi-Tawi (Provincial Day).
+This celebration symbolizes a deep appreciation for the wealth and culture of Tawi-Tawi which are predominantly inhabited by the Sama-Bajau people.